-Patricia Stephens Due was a Black educator, public speaker, author and life-long civil rights proponent.
-She was born in 1939 near Quincy, Florida.
-She and her older sister, Priscilla, and younger brother, Horace Walter, were raised by their mother and stepfather in Belle Glade, Florida.
-In 1957, she was accepted into Florida Agricultural and Mechanical University (FAMU) to study sociology and education.
+Patricia Stephens Due was a Black educator, public speaker, author, and life-long civil rights proponent.
+Born in 1939 near Quincy, Florida, she and her older sister, Priscilla, and younger brother, Horace Walter, were raised by their mother and stepfather in Belle Glade, Florida.
+In 1957, Patricia was accepted into Florida Agricultural and Mechanical University (FAMU) to study sociology and education.
 During the 1959 summer break before her junior year, she attended a Congress of Racial Equality (CORE) conference that taught her nonviolent protesting strategies and inspired her to start the Tallahassee CORE chapter that fall.

 In 2012, Patricia Stephens Due died of thyroid cancer at the age of 72.

 Series 1: Correspondence/Leon County Jail, ca. 1946-2000s.
-This series contains incoming correspondence, positive and negative, from friends, relatives and strangers writing to Patricia Stephens Due while she was in jail in the spring of 1960 after being arrested for nonviolent protest at a segregated lunch counter.
-Also included are newspapers with articles about the jail-in, CORE and related civil rights protests.
-This section contains information about conferences, events, programs that Patricia Stephens Due participated in and civil rights history materials.
-The series also contains some family correspondence from the 1950s and earlier.
-Some items of particular note in this series are strongly worded letters of support or opposition from strangers to Patricia Stephens Due while she was in the Leon County Jail and a letter from Patricia Stephens Due written while she was in jail describing to her parents the events of her arrest.
+This series contains incoming correspondence, positive and negative, from friends, relatives, and strangers writing to Patricia Stephens Due while she was in jail in the spring of 1960 after her arrest for nonviolent protest at a segregated lunch counter.
+It also contains newspaper articles about the jail-in, CORE, and related civil rights protests.
+This series contains information about conferences, events, programs that Patricia Stephens Due participated in, and civil rights history materials.
+The series also contains some family correspondence from the 1950s and earlier; some items of note in this are strongly worded letters of support or opposition from strangers to Patricia Stephens Due while she was in the Leon County Jail and a letter Due wrote to her parents while she was in jail describing the events of her arrest.

 Series 5: Freedom in the Family, 1990s-2000s.
-This series contains notes and information about the proposal, writing, publishing and promoting of Tananarive and Patricia Stephens Due's co-authored book, Freedom of the Family: A Mother-Daughter Memoir on the Fight for Civil Rights.
-The records include interviews with fellow civil rights activists from Patricia's association with CORE, book reviews, advertisements for book signings, book proposal, drafts of chapters, photos and release forms.
-While the majority of the series spans from the 1990s to the 2000s, many of the photos that were considered for inclusion in the book were taken in the 1960s.
-Items of particular note in this series are photographs of civil rights protests.
+This series contains notes and information about the proposal, writing, publishing, and promotion of Tananarive and Patricia Stephens Due's co-authored book, Freedom of the Family: A Mother-Daughter Memoir on the Fight for Civil Rights.
+The records include interviews with fellow civil rights activists from Patricia's association with CORE, book reviews, advertisements for book signings, book proposals, chapter drafts, photos, and release forms.
+While the majority of the series spans from the 1990s to the 2000s, many of the photos considered for inclusion in the book were taken in the 1960s.
+Of note in this series are photographs of civil rights protests.

 Series 6: Name Files, 1960-2000s.
-This series contains correspondence, organization records, event programs, newspaper and website articles, academic theses and dissertations, miscellaneous professional reports and records relating to Patricia Stephens Due's friends, associates and public figures of interest to her.
-These files are organized alphabetically by each individual's last name.
-Of particular note in this series are a letter from former First Lady Eleanor Roosevelt announcing a speaking engagement by Patricia Stephens Due, and a personal letter to John Due from Brooklyn Dodgers baseball player and civil rights leader Jackie Robinson.
+This series contains correspondence, organization records, event programs, newspaper and website articles, academic theses and dissertations, miscellaneous professional reports, and records relating to Patricia Stephens Due's friends, associates, and public figures of interest to her.
+These files are alphabetical by each individual's last name.
+Of note in this series are a letter from former First Lady Eleanor Roosevelt announcing a speaking engagement by Patricia Stephens Due, and a personal letter to John Due from Brooklyn Dodgers baseball player and civil rights leader Jackie Robinson.
 Other items of note in this series are drafts of university graduate students' theses and dissertations about the Civil Rights Movement including extensive interviews with Patricia Stephens Due.